Public image of Roman Reigns: Improvement in reception (2020–present)

 By the end of 2021, some critics began to complain that Reigns' new character had grown stale, with Sam Fels of Deadspin writing that "WWE has built no credible challengers for him".
 Fans also expressed annoyance that WWE relied on older, part-time wrestlers such as Edge, John Cena and Brock Lesnar to challenge Reigns for his universal title, while neglecting younger and full-time talent.
-Chris Rolling of Bleacher Report editoralized that although Reigns was "still an awesome character and heel", his championship reign had become "boring" and he was "overexposed" at the expense of other wrestlers.
-Brent Brookhouse of CBSSports.com wrote that Reigns had "run out of steam" because WWE had "failed to build up compelling opponents".
+Chris Rolling of Bleacher Report editorialized that although Reigns was "still an awesome character and heel", his championship reign had become "boring" and he was "overexposed" at the expense of other wrestlers.
+Brent Brookhouse of CBS Sports wrote that Reigns had "run out of steam" because WWE had "failed to build up compelling opponents".